310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% bubble Hinata %}
 Heheh.
 Anzu-san *did* ask us if we wanted to be part of the show, too.

-But today is my day off, and Yuta-kun isn’t here with me anyway, so I plan to enjoy it like any other person here will.
+But today is my day off, and Yuuta-kun isn’t here with me anyway, so I plan to enjoy it like any other person here will.
 {% endbubble %}

 {% bubble Rei %}